 About The Glacier Park Lodge

-Glacier Park Lodge was built almost a century ago by the Great Northern Railway.
+Glacier Park Lodge was built over a century ago by the Great Northern Railway.
 Situated on the Blackfeet Reservation, the hotel site was purchased from the Piegan, a tribe of the Blackfeet Nation.
 This site was in a settlement then known as Midvale.
 When the present railway depot was built in 1912, the area was renamed Glacier Park Station and then became known as East Glacier Park in 1950.

 The section of the Lodge containing the lobby and dining room was built in 1912-1913 and opened to guests on June 15, 1913.
 The opening was a very joyful event.
 Hundreds of Blackfeet Indians erected their teepees on the grounds and some 600 invited guests attended the celebration.